debasishray16/WeatherCast/README.md

 # WeatherCast

-WeatherCast is GUI-based application designed to display latest information about climatic situations and factors like:
+WeatherCast is a GUI-based application designed to display the latest information about climatic situations and factors like:

-1. Temperature (in degree)
+1. Temperature (in degrees)
 2. Atmospheric Pressure (in mB)
-3. Description (about weather condition)
+3. Description (about weather conditions)
 4. Wind Speed (in knots)

-This application aims to provide life updates about climatic conditions based upon user-input.
-Even provides current date and time of place.
+This application aims to provide life updates about climatic conditions based on user input.
+It even provides the current date and time of place.

 ## Installation